aire-atlas/gitted.aire-atlas.demo/SETUP.md

 ## Manual setup

-Read [install.sh](install.sh), you can do what it does by following it.
+Read [install.sh](install.sh), you can do what it does by following it (don't worry, it is less than 150 lines, comments included).
-It is commented for better comprehension.

 If you are using a distribution other than Debian GNU/Linux, you will need to adapt some of the commands (such as _apt-get_, the names of